Nonexistence of generalized bent functions and the quadratic norm form equations: Results on the nonexistence for relatively small

-We see in the previous section that Theorem \ref{thm_npe} provides the nonexistence of GBFs with type $[n,2p^e]$ for sufficiently large $p$ with respect to $n$ and $(p-1)/\ord_2(p)$.
-The smallest nontrivial result (see Example \ref{eg_fix_p}) is that there is no GBF with type $[3, 2p]$, $p=1049177$.
-According to \eqref{eq_as_p2nf}, the smallest prime $p$ such that the theorem is available grows exponentially with respect to $n$ and $(p-1)/\ord_2(p)$.
+Theorem \ref{thm_npe} in the previous section provides the nonexistence of GBFs with type $[n,2p^e]$ for a class of large primes $p$.
+The smallest nontrivial instance (see Example \ref{eg_fix_p}) is that there is no GBF with type $[3, 2p]$ for $p=1049177$.
+In fact, according to \eqref{eq_as_p2nf}, the smallest prime $p$ satisfying the conditions in the theorem grows exponentially with respect to $n$.

-If we look for nonexistence results in the case where $p$ is relative small, we shell use other methods.
-The author and Li \cite{lv2017negbf} suggest that one should take a closer look at the relations between the primes $\fP_k$ lying over $2$ in the class group $Cl(E)$, where $E$ is the decomposition field of $2$ in $\QQ(\zeta_p)$.

-Unfortunately, under the assumption \eqref{eq_as_nontrivial}, obviously $(p-1)/\ord_2(p)$, which is the degree of $E$ over $\QQ$ (or the number of $\fP_k$) is at least $8$.
-Hence it is very difficult to deal with the relations between $\fP_k$ in $Cl(E)$.
-This is why we consider the computational approach.
+Thus in this section, we give a computational approach to deal with the case where $p$ is relatively small.
+We first give a necessary condition that a GBF must meet, see Proposition~\ref{prop_sp_general}.
+Then we give some results on the nonexistence of GBFs with certain types by verifying the condition.